Created by Magical Gnomes!

 jeff@purdue.edu

-Résumé (pdf format)
+Curriculum Vitae (pdf format)

 Biography

-Jeff was the recipient of the Graduate Student Award for Outstanding Teaching in 2006 and the Magoon Award for Outstanding Teaching Assistant in 2005.
+Dr. Turkstra was awarded the ACM Faculty Award for “best faculty member” by vote of Computer Science’s undergraduates in 2022.
+He was a nominee for the Favorite Faculty Award in 2021.
+Dr. Turkstra also received the Purdue College of Science Team Award in 2019.
+He was the recipient of the Graduate Student Award for Outstanding Teaching in 2006 and the Magoon Award for Outstanding Teaching Assistant in 2005.

-More information is available at Jeff's website, http://turkeyland.net/.
+More information is available at Jeff's website, https://turkeyland.net/.